QB Rivers 'not shutting it down any time soon'

 "I want to do it for our team, do it for the Spanos family, do it for the organization and just find a way to get to the mountaintop with our teammates," he said.

-The Chargers are coming off 4-12 and 5-11 seasons, but Rivers said he believes his team is not "that far away from actually saying, 'We have a chance'" to win a title.
+The Chargers are coming off 5-11 (2016) and 4-12 (2015) seasons, but Rivers said he believes his team is not "that far away from actually saying, 'We have a chance'" to win a title.